Introduction

 Parameter Rationale:

---kt-cpuinfer 64: Set to physical cores (64), not hyperthreads (128)--kt-threadpool-count 2: 2 NUMA nodes detected (dual-socket system)--kt-num-gpu-experts 32: With 24GB GPU memory, we can fit ~32 experts on GPU for this model (varies by model architecture and actual memory usage)--kt-max-deferred-experts-per-token 2: Enable pipelined execution; allows CPU to process next batch while GPU completes current batch
+--kt-cpuinfer 64: Set to physical cores (64), not hyperthreads (128)--kt-threadpool-count 2: 2 NUMA nodes detected (dual-socket system)--kt-num-gpu-experts 32: With 24GB GPU memory, we can fit ~32 experts on GPU for this model (varies by model architecture and actual memory usage)--kt-max-deferred-experts-per-token 2: Enable pipelined execution; allows CPU to process next batch while GPU completes current batch--kt-gpu-prefill-token-threshold 2048: Use layerwise prefill strategy when token count exceeds 2048 (for native backends only)

 For Intel CPUs with AMX instruction set support.